White Africans of European ancestry: Livingstone

 A good example of segregation in Zambia before independence was in the city of Livingstone, on the border with Zimbabwe.
 This featured a white town, with black townships, which were also found in South Africa and Namibia.
 In Zambia, however, Livingstone was one of the few places in the country that used this system and was close to the Rhodesian border.
 British influence was reflected in town and city names.
 Livingstone (which is currently the only town left with a British name) was nearly changed to Maramba, but the decision was later dismissed.
 When Zambia became independent in 1964, the majority of white colonists left for Rhodesia, just by crossing the border.
 An almost identical town of Victoria Falls lies on the other side.

 Kenya

 There were 60,000 mostly Anglophone white people living in Kenya in 1965.
 However, encouraged by the fear brought by the Mau Mau Uprising, nearly half of Kenya's European population emigrated out of the country after Kenya's independence from colonial rule.
 Today, they are estimated to be around 30,000.
-Well known white people born in Kenya include road racing cyclist Chris Froome, Richard Dawkins, and evolutionary scientist Richard Leakey.
+Well known white people born in Kenya include road racing cyclist Chris Froome, biologist Richard Dawkins, singer Roger Whittaker, and evolutionary scientist Richard Leakey.